nicois/nango/WIP.md

 - take "simple" model validation rules and automatically apply then client-side (take this from early horizon commit?)
 - allow widgets to have associated JS code which runs when the value is modified (or on blur?)
 - leverage the WS to pipe values back to the server and perform server-side provisional validation (rolling back the transaction afterwards), notifying in realtime (with debounce/cooldown)

+--
+clean vs save
+--
+if cleaning or saving, there is the risk that the returned cleaned value (which might differ from what was submitted) is superseded by subsequent data entry by the user.
+The solution is that, in the event that the local value is not the same as what was submitted, that the returned value is discarded, but the dataset state is updated.
+The premise is that what was saved/cleaned on the server was valid, even if it doesn't match exactly what the user sees.
+At least at the time the last debounce ran, the value was OK then, and that is "good enough".
+As soon as the user stops typing and the debounce fires again, it will try to submit the new value and will then be able to update the displayed value with what is returned from the server.